 Public and personal budgets are feeling the fiscal pinch.
 Regardless of whether that pinch has been caused by the COVID-19 pandemic, the UK’s departure from the EU or the reallocation of funding to essential areas of public service delivery, it is critical for councils to effectively protect their finances and maximise the value of every pound spent.
 It is hard to think of a time when the fiscal landscape has been so volatile.

-The recent Fighting Fraud and Corruption Locally Strategy 2020 was created by local government for local government, and provides ways for local authorities to further develop and enhance their counter fraud response.
+The recent Fighting Fraud and Corruption Locally Strategy 2020 was created by local government for local government, and provides ways for local authorities to further develop and enhance their counter fraud and corruption response.
 The strategy is designed to ensure that local government counter-fraud efforts are comprehensive and effective by focusing on the key changes that will make the most difference.

 The Fighting Fraud Locally panel discussion will be a perfect opportunity to discuss these ideas in greater detail with a panel of experts.
 Tune in here on 23rd February to join the debate.